newren/git-filter-repo/Documentation/Contributing.md

     * `make test` will run the testsuite under [coverage3](https://pypi.org/project/coverage/) (which you will need to install), and report on line coverage.
-Line coverage of git-filter-repo needs to remain at 100%.
+Line coverage of git-filter-repo needs to remain at 100%; line coverage of contrib and test scripts can be ignored.

   * Please do not be intimidated by detailed feedback: